 Each heeding the call to serve those precious children in very different ways, Wilson and I fell in love while dreaming of how God would use us together in even bigger ways.

 We married in August 2013, and were separated for a time until Wilson was granted a green card and we could live together in the U.S. beginning in December 2014.
-It has been a busy and exciting nine months so far, full of family, friends, road trips, and countless new experiences and we have loved every minute of it.
+We had a busy and exciting year there, full of family, friends, road trips, and countless new experiences and loved every minute of it.
 Okay, most of the minutes.
 Our lives are far from perfect 🙂

 We hope you’ll join us on this journey.
 You can subscribe to this blog or sign up for an e-mail newsletter.